vivianamarquez/vivianamarquez/README.md

 - Started my own business in 2020, officially registered in Florida in 2021, and made it my full-time job in 2023.

 #### 💻 Currently:
-- Lead Instructor at Correlation One for the Amazon Career Choice Data Analytics program (versions 9.0 and 10.0).
+- Lead Instructor at Correlation One for the Amazon Career Choice Data Analytics program (versions 9.0 and 10.0), Data Science 4 All programs, and corporate trainings (HarbourVest, Point72, Johnson&Johnson, Universal Music Group, among others).
 - Learning Facilitator at Emeritus for the Imperial College Business School and UC Berkeley Haas's Professional Certificate in Machine Learning and Artificial Intelligence.

 #### 🎓 Education: